 So if you have one at the source, these two words would be next to each other.
 So that's what we're going here for in our two answers and sentence equivalence.
-Besides that little twist, it's really business as usual, in the sense that we are dealing with text completion strategies.
-The idea of "OK.
-Well, we want to identify a type of sentence, and what type of sentence is this?"
-Let's read it.
+Besides that, besides that little twist, it's really business as usual, in the sense that we are dealing with a text completion strategy.
+The idea of, okay, well, we wanna identify a type of sentence and what type of sentence is this.

-Rude does not work.
-If you think rude works, you try to plug it back in there.
-She didn't say much, but with her friends, she would become rude.
-You would convince yourself of that interpretation.
-That's fine, but then look, there's no other words to match it.
-Again, we need synonyms or sentence equivalence, so that's gone.
+Rude, rude does not work.
+If you think rude works you try to plug it back in there.
+She didn't say much but with her friends she would.
+Become rude and you convince yourself of that interpretation.
+That's fine, but then let, in other words to match it, again, you need synonyms for sentence equivalents, so that's gone.

 Taciturn is the opposite.
-Notice that withdrawn and taciturn are synonyms, but they're the opposite, so just because you have two synonyms and sentence equivalence doesn't mean those two synonyms are the answers.
+Notice that with withdrawn and taciturn are synonyms.
+But they're the opposite.
+So just because something you have two synonyms and sense equivalence doesn't mean those two synonyms are the answers.
 Of course they both have to make sense in the blank.